-- Sample voyages that demonstrate how you could structure a learning experience for your students
+- Sample curricula that demonstrate how you could structure a learning experience for your students

-- A complete list of the available Preflight, Launch, and Expedition type activities with a short description
+- A complete list of the available Preflight, Launch, and Expedition type activities with short descriptions and teaching guides

 How do I get started?

-If you are new to this website, begin in the Activity Description section which provides an overview of the lessons that are available.
-The Sample Voyages page provides several examples of how you might combine activities and resources to meet your particular needs.
+If you are new to this website, we recommend starting on the Plan Your Voyage page, which provides several examples of how you might combine activities and resources to meet your particular needs.
 Our Activity Description page provides an overview of our currently available resources and activities.